loot/loot.github.io/LOOT-FAQs.md

 ##### LOOT ran without any errors, but the load order hasn't changed to match what LOOT has in its report.
 Why?

 **A.** If you're sorting for Skyrim, make sure that you haven't replaced or renamed your `TESV.exe`, as this interferes with LOOT's ability to decide how to set the load order.

+##### LOOT's report is blank.
+How do I fix this?

+LOOT uses Windows' internal web browser to display its report.
+This web browser is basically Internet Explorer, but it's present even if you have Internet Explorer disabled.
+If it's not displaying LOOT's report properly, this may be because it isn't up-to-date.

+To update the internal web browser, make sure Internet Explorer is enabled in the "Turn Windows features on/off" control panel, and install the latest updates available through Windows update.
+That should be enough to fix the report display, and you can disable Internet Explorer again if you so wish.

+##### I'm seeing empty box characters in the metadata editor window's plugins list.
+What are these?

+They are supposed to be ticks and crosses, but there's a bug in Windows that means they don't always get displayed correctly.
+[This page](https://superuser.com/questions/371282/my-windows-7-has-suddenly-stopped-displaying-unicode-symbols) describes some possible workarounds for the issue.